On this page, you can find out more about me and scroll down to read about the Politics of Parking research project.

 In Stage 2, I interviewed 20 Blue Badge holders in detail about their encounters and their strategies for navigating them.
 The interviews were completed in June 2024.

-I submitted my thesis in September 2025 and published a summary report of my findings in December 2025.
+I submitted my thesis in September 2025 and published a summary report of my findings in December 2025, and passed my viva in January 2026.
+The full thesis is available here.